fr33bits/SpaceSync/README.md

 ### Run the server

-1. Move into the `api` directory: `cd api`
+1. Run `npm start` inside one of the project directories (including any project root subdirectories).
-2. Run `node app.ts` (`node --experimental-strip-types app.ts` if not on Node v23.6 or above).
-You should get a message saying that the app started on a certain port and is connected to the MySQL database.
+2. You should get a message saying that the app started on a certain port and is connected to the MySQL database.
+If you get an error or otherwise have issues running TypeScript code (`app.ts`) on Node.js.
-  - If this doesn't work, try globally installing `ts-node` with the command `npm install -g ts-node` and then rerunning the original command.

 ### Start the front-end

 1. Change your working directory to the project root directory (if you're not there already)
-2. Depending on which environment your want to start the front end in, run the following commands:
+2. Depending on which environment your want to start the front end in, run the following commands[^2]:
   - `npm run dev` for developer mode
   - `npm run build` and then `npm run preview` for production mode